flutter/website/get-started/editor.md

 permalink: /get-started/editor/
 ---

-You can build apps with Flutter using any text editor combioned with our command-line tools.
+You can build apps with Flutter using any text editor combined with our command-line tools.
 However, we recommend using one of our editor plugins for an even better experience.
 With our editor plugins, you get code completion, syntax highlighting, widget edditing assists, run & debug support, and more.